Rights of Employees

 Protection Against RetaliationThe LAD prohibits employers from retaliating against an employee because she requested a reasonable accommodation.
 That means your employer cannot fire you because you requested or were granted an accommodation.
 It also means your employer cannot demote you, pass you over for a promotion, reassign you to a less desirable job, or harass you because you sought an accommodation for your pregnancy or breast feeding.

-To learn more, you can visit our retaliation and whistleblowers page, or contact us to schedule an appointment with one of our New jersey pregnancy accommodation lawyers.
+To learn more, you can visit our retaliation and whistleblowers page, or contact us to schedule an appointment with one of our New Jersey pregnancy accommodation lawyers.
 Our telephone number is (201) 777-2250.

 Learn More About Your Legal RightsFor additional information, you may be interested in reading one of the following articles from our New Jersey Employment Lawyer Blog: